DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **User-Friendly Design**: The interface is designed with user experience in mind.
 Buttons are color-coded for clarity, and the dark theme reduces eye strain during prolonged use.
 Tooltips and clear labels guide users through the process.

   This project was a great opportunity to combine my knowledge of encryption algorithms with GUI development.
 I gained experience in creating interactive applications with `tkinter`, handling file I/O, and implementing input validation.
 The Caesar Cipher GUI is a practical tool for learning about encryption and can be easily extended with additional features in the future.
+* Day 364: 🏀 Basketball Shot Clock in Python ⏱️

+  Today, I worked on a **Basketball Shot Clock** application using Python, with a focus on creating an interactive and user-friendly interface for basketball training sessions.
+The project allows users to simulate a shot clock, track player scores, and manage a multiplayer competition.
+Below are the key highlights:

+  - **Interactive Shot Clock**: The application features a countdown timer that starts at 24 seconds, simulating a real basketball shot clock.
+Users can start, pause, and reset the timer with ease.

+  - **Multiplayer Mode**: Players can be added dynamically, and their scores are tracked in real-time.
+The system allows users to increment scores for each player, making it ideal for competitive training sessions.

+  - **Winner Announcement**: When the shot clock reaches zero, the application announces the winner based on the highest score.
+If a player reaches 10 points, they are declared the champion.

+  - **Score Management**: The system provides a clear and intuitive interface for tracking player scores.
+Each player has a dedicated button to increment their score, ensuring smooth and efficient scorekeeping.

+  - **Save Statistics**: The application allows users to save player statistics to a CSV file, making it easy to review and analyze performance over time.

+  - **User-Friendly Interface**: The interface is designed with a dark theme for a modern look, featuring green buttons with black text for clear visibility and ease of use.
+The shot clock animation provides a visual representation of the remaining time.

+  This project was an excellent exercise in creating a practical and interactive tool for basketball training.
+I had the opportunity to refine my skills in GUI development using `tkinter`, as well as implementing features like threading for the countdown timer and file handling for saving statistics.
+The result is a versatile and user-friendly application that can be used in real-world training scenarios.